Diffusion model approach to simulating electron-proton scattering events: Training data set and data representation

 where we sum over all particles in a given event.
 This provides an important global constraint for simulating full collider events.
 However, in practice, this requires having access to all particle species and fully hermetic detectors.
 In general, the rapidity coverage of detectors is limited and, in this work, we also limit the diffusion model setup to simulating only three particle species.
 As a result, Eq.~(\ref{eq:sumz}) is not exactly satisfied.
 Instead, Eq.~(\ref{eq:sumz}) provides an upper bound on the sum over all $\tilde z_i$ values in each event.
 In the limit of massless particles, $\tilde z_i$ reduces to

 where $\eta$ is the pseudorapidity, as introduced above.
 This variable is frequently used in the perturbative QCD literature, see for example Refs.~~\cite{Kaufmann:2015hma,Neill:2021std}.
 Therefore, we choose $z_i$ as the rescaled momentum variable for this work.
 Eq.~(\ref{eq:sumz}) also provides an upper bound for the sum over all $z_i$ in each event.
 In summary, we record the variables $(z_i,\eta_i,\phi_i,{\rm PID}_i)$ for each particle in the event.
-When training the diffusion model, as described below, we limit ourselves to only three ``color'' channels for which we choose: pions $\pi^+$, kaons $K^+$, and electrons $e^-$.
+When training the diffusion model, as described below, we limit ourselves to only three ``color'' channels for which we choose: pions $\pi^+$, kaons $K^+$, and electrons $e^-$ from the full \textsc{Pythia8} generated event.
 In particular, the (leading) scattered electron in the event plays an important role in electron-proton scattering and we will study its kinematic distributions in detail below.
+Since we are primarily interested in a proof-of-concept study, we limit ourselves to modeling only a few representative particle species.
+In particular, the leading electron kinematics differ significantly from the rest of the hadronic system.

 A convenient way to digitize collider events is to represent them as images, which is well suited for machine learning applications.
 We partition the cylindrical detector around the scattering vertex into a grid of uniformly sized rectangular pixels located at regular intervals in both rapidity and azimuth.
 We choose the pixel intensity to be the rescaled particle momentum $z_i$, and the rapidity $\eta_i$ and azimuthal angle $\phi_i$ index the location of each pixel on the cylinder.
 The particle type (PID$_i$) is stored as indices of the different image color channels similar to RGB color channels.
 Whenever multiple particles of the same type are in the same pixel, their $z_i$ values are added.